OjAy-stack/Webscrapping-using-Python/README.md

 ```plaintext
 Appliance Name - Price
 ```
+### Export Data to CSV
+The script also saves the scraped data (product names and prices) into a CSV file for future analysis or storage.

 ## Key Insight
 - Demonstrated how web scraping techniques can simplify market research and data collection.